swiftly-solution/documentation/src/docs/scripting/events/gameevents/onroundannouncefinal.md

 ---

 # OnRoundAnnounceFinal
-This event is triggered when round_announce_final is triggered
+This event is triggered when round_announce_final is triggered.
 ::: tabs
 @tab Lua
 ```lua